 And a pained sob escaped Artemis as she finally broke, and Naruto drew in a sharp breath when he saw glistening golden tears form in her eyes.

 Gently, ever so gently, he extracted his hand from Artemis's grasp, slipping it from between her limp fingers.
 He evenly adjusted his cloak, making sure that it was centered correctly, before breathing in deeply.
 A second later, he released the breath, letting out a small sigh as he did.

 Absently, he realized that Kurama had gone deathly silent, not daring to make even a single comment at the scene.

-> "Hey, Orion?"
+"Hey, Orion?"
 Naruto said amiably, a bright smile on his face.
 Orion turned to regard him.
-"I'm sorry, but I'm afraid I'm going to have to kill you now."
+"I'm sorry, but I'm afraid I'm going to have to beat the shit out of you now."

-> And his chakra surged.
+And his chakra surged.